cjcollin37/Exoplanet_data/README.md

-# Exoplanet_exploratory_descriptive_stats
+# Exoplanet_data
-Just playing with NASA and ESA data
+A collection of atmospheric retrievals, forward modeling, and descriptive stats.